top of page

 Please call our 24 hour Sexual Assault hotline for assistance: 1-800-886-7273

-The Turning Point assists sexual violence survivors—regardless of sex, gender identity, race, physical/developmental disabilities, income, ethnicity, class, religion, sexual orientation, and former/current engagement with sex work.
-We provide information in English and Spanish, as well as interpretation services in most other languages upon request
+The Turning Point assists sexual violence survivors—regardless of sex, gender identity or expression, race, ethnicity, culture, age, disability, language, sexual orientation, religion or spirituality, income or employment status, housing stability, immigration or documentation status, access to education, recovery or substance use history, mental health status, involvement with the criminal justice system (as allowed by law), or engagement in sex work.
+We provide information in English and Spanish, as well as interpretation services in most other languages upon request.

 bottom of page